google/automl/efficientdet/keras/README.md

     # Step2: inference image.
     !python inspector.py --mode=infer \
-      --model_name=efficientdet-d0 --model_dir=efficientdet-d0 \
+      --model_name=efficientdet-d0 --saved_model_dir=/tmp/saved_model \
       --hparams="image_size=1920x1280" \
       --input_image=img.png --output_image_dir=/tmp/

-Alternatively, if you want to do inference using frozen graph instead of saved model, you can run
+If you want to do inference using frozen graph, you can run

     # Step 1 is the same as before.
     # Step 2: do inference with frozen graph.